ZbrrTest/zbrtest/index.md

 - **[Aug.
 2023]** I am studying in the Hong Kong Polytechnic University as exchange student.
 - **[Mar.
 2019]** Our paper about few-shot learning is accepted to CVPR 2019.

 {% include_relative _includes/publications.md %}

 {% include_relative _includes/services.md %}

+## Competitions
+- 2023.3 China Collegiate Algorithm Design&Programming Challenge Contest-------Bronze Medal

+- 2022.12 I won the "National Inspirational Scholarship"

+- 2022.5 The 13th Lanqiao Cup National Software and Information Technology Professional Talent Competition Jiangxi Division C/C++ Programming University Group B ------- First Prize

+- 2022.5 "Sang Zhidao - Intelligent Decision-making System for Sericulture Experts Based on Image Recognition" won the ------- third prize in the China College Student Computer Design Competition

+- 2021.12 Asia and Pacific Mathematical Contest in Modeling Certificate of Achievement-------Second Prize

+- 2021.12 "Network Virtual Service Willingness to Pay and Satisfaction Survey" won the second prize in the 9th "Huachuang Cup" Survey Analysis Competition of Jiangxi Province

+- 2021.11 Won the second-class scholarship for the second semester of the 2020-2021 academic year
+- 2021.5 Won the first-class scholarship for the first semester of the 2020-2021 academic year

+- 2022.5 Won the first-class scholarship for the second semester of the 2021-2022 academic year
+- 2022.11 Won the first-class scholarship for the first semester of the 2021-2022 school year

+- 2021.2 I passed the Japanese JLPT language test-------N2 level

+- 2023 ""Sangzhidao" Sericulture Expert Intelligent Decision-making System" software successfully passed the registration of computer software copyright by the National Copyright Administration

+- 2023 "Tete Fruit Trading Platform" software successfully passed the registration of computer software copyright by the National Copyright Administration

+- 2022.3 The "Agricultural University Second-hand Trading Platform" software successfully passed the computer software copyright registration with the National Copyright Administration

+- 2022 The "Pork Rib Image Recognition System" software successfully passed the registration of computer software copyright by the National Copyright Administration

+- 2022.1 "LV Travel Assistant" software successfully passed the computer software copyright registration with the National Copyright Administration

+## Conference Activities